The Financial Analyst must follow the changes in the markets

 Teaching methods

-- Lectures or/and interactive courses
+- Lectures and interactive courses

 Evaluation methods

-- Individual or/and group case studies
+- Individual or group case studies

-- Individual or/and group oral presentations
+- Individual and/or group oral presentations

-- Individual or/and group files
+- Individual and/or group reports

-- Applied research dissertation for individual defense
+- Applied research thesis with individual defense

 Methods and tools